 Press Release Details

-Kiniksa Pharmaceuticals Reports Third Quarter 2022 Financial Results and Provides Corporate Update
+Kiniksa Pharmaceuticals Reports Third Quarter 2023 Financial Results and Recent Portfolio Execution

 – Conference call and webcast scheduled for 8:30 am ET today –

-HAMILTON, Bermuda, Nov.
-01, 2022 (GLOBE NEWSWIRE) -- Kiniksa Pharmaceuticals, Ltd. (Nasdaq: KNSA) (Kiniksa), a biopharmaceutical company with a portfolio of assets designed to modulate immunological pathways across a spectrum of diseases, today reported third quarter 2022 financial results and provided a corporate update.
+HAMILTON, Bermuda, Oct.
+31, 2023 (GLOBE NEWSWIRE) -- Kiniksa Pharmaceuticals, Ltd. (Nasdaq: KNSA) (Kiniksa), a biopharmaceutical company with a pipeline of immune-modulating assets designed to target a spectrum of cardiovascular and autoimmune diseases, today reported third quarter 2023 financial results and recent portfolio execution.

 ARCALYST (IL-1α and IL-1β cytokine trap)

-- Greater than 650 prescribers have written ARCALYST prescriptions for recurrent pericarditis since launch.
+- Since launch, more than 1,450 prescribers have written ARCALYST prescriptions for recurrent pericarditis.

-- As of the end of the third quarter of 2022, the average duration of initial therapy in the commercial setting was approximately 12 months, and approximately 35% of recurrent pericarditis patients who had discontinued ARCALYST therapy restarted treatment.
+- As of the end of the third quarter of 2023, average total duration of ARCALYST therapy in recurrent pericarditis was approximately 20 months.

 KPL-404 (monoclonal antibody inhibitor of CD40-CD154 interaction)

-- Kiniksa is enrolling the second and final cohort of the multiple ascending dose portion of the Phase 2 clinical trial of KPL-404 in rheumatoid arthritis.
-Following completion of this portion of the trial, the proof-of-concept portion will begin.
-The company expects data from the trial in the first half of 2024.
+- Kiniksa completed enrollment of the third cohort of the Phase 2 clinical trial of KPL-404 in rheumatoid arthritis.
+The company now expects data from Cohorts 1-3 in the first quarter of 2024.

 Mavrilimumab (monoclonal antibody inhibitor targeting GM-CSFRα)